List of Top 20 Masai Mara Reserve Animals by Hail Tours Kenya

 1. African Hares

-African hares mainly occupy the savannah grasslands and woodlands throughout of Africa, Masai Mara National Reserve is one of them.
+African hares mainly occupy the savannah grasslands and woodlands throughout Africa, Masai Mara National Reserve is one of them.
 These mammals live solitary lives, although they sometimes make small groups of two or three individuals when foraging and use their remarkable senses of smell, hearing, and sight to avoid predators.

 1. Antelopes